Design concept

 Authors

 Fedra Sans Alt was designed in 2004 by Peter Biľak.
 In 2005 the OpenType Pro version was released with Cyrillic designed by Gayaneh Bagdasaryan.
+The Greek version was designed by Peter.
 The fonts are continuously being updated, and current version is its fourth reincarnation.